dilininisansala/Using-OWASP-ZAP-for-Identifying-Web-Application-Vulnerabilities/README.md

 * Click the Automated Scan button.
 * In the URL to attack text box, enter the full URL of the web application you want to attack.
 * Click the Attack

-Once you click the ‘Attack’ button, ZAP will start crawling the web application with its spider and passively scan each page it finds.
+ZAP will start crawling the web application with its spider and passively scan each page it finds.
 Then ZAP will use the active scanner to attack all of the discovered pages, functionality and parameters.

 ![image3](https://github.com/user-attachments/assets/05d3006f-8e4c-4ffb-88e0-45fde74d817e)

 ## Exploring an Application Manually
 You can launch browsers that are pre-configured to proxy through ZAP via the Quick Start tab.
 Browsers launched in this way will also ignore any certificate validation warnings that would otherwise be reported.
 To Manually Explore the web application:
 * Start ZAP and click the Quick Start tab of the Workspace Window.
 * Click the large Manual Explore button.